Parental leave – 808-IPG-014

 Text description of Figure 2

 The image describes the time frame for a combination of maternity leave for the mother and parental leave for the other parent.
 The mother takes 17 weeks of maternity leave and the child remains hospitalized for 10 weeks.
-The mother takes 32 weeks parental leave immediately after the maternity leave ends.
-The other parent takes 37 weeks of parental leave starting one week before the child is released from the hospital.
+The mother takes 32 weeks parental leave immediately after the maternity leave ends, and then returns to work.
+The other parent takes 37 weeks of parental leave starting 1 week before the child is released from the hospital.
 The total of both parents' parental leave is 69 weeks.
 The total of maternity leave and both parents' parental leave is 86 weeks.

 Between the end of the mother’s parental leave and the start of the other parent’s parental leave, the child has a nanny for nine weeks.